rubvitor/ChallengeChatBotFront/README.md

 Users and passwords are into the project backend (read the informations in readme of backend)

 Please install Docker in your machine.
-Some commands and link bellow:
+Some commands and link below:

 docker pull rabbitmq:3-management
 docker run -d -p 15672:15672 -p 5672:5672 --name rabbit-test-for-medium rabbitmq:3-management